Soumya-Atluri/Password-Strength-Evaluation/README.md

 ![Very Weak Password](very%20weak_Password.png)

-The password `hira` was found in leaked databases 2,086 times.
+The password `hira` was found in leaked databases **2,137 times**.
 It is short, contains only lowercase letters, and provides extremely poor security.

 ---